Research Unit FOR 2419 funded by German Research Foundation (Deutsche Forschungsgemeinschaft, DFG)

 Coordinator: Dr. Eva-Maria Suciu

 Tel.: +49 (0) 40 7410 - 55028, firstname.lastname@example.org

 Dynamic changes in synaptic strength, termed synaptic plasticity, are a cellular mechanism for the dynamic adaptation of neuronal networks that is widely recognized to underlie cognitive functions such as learning and memory.
-In seven projects, FOR 2419 scientists investigate different aspects of activity-dependent structural and functional synaptic plasticity at the molecular and cellular level.
+In six projects, FOR 2419 scientists at ZMNH and the Universities of Hamburg and Mainz investigate different aspects of activity-dependent structural and functional synaptic plasticity at the molecular and cellular level.

 FOR 2419 Events and Research Highlights

 Dr. Nelson Totah , Max Planck Instiute for Biological Cybernetics, Tübingen